 Australian hung parliament – lessons from 1940

-Both Katter and Windsor have a lot of unfinished business with former colleagues in the National Party.
+But as I wrote last night there is no guarantee it will happen this time.
+Katter and Windsor have unfinished business with former colleagues in the National Party.
 Both despise Barnaby Joyce and Katter said Nationals leader Warren Truss “attacked me personally last night”.
-Both have also support the NBN rollout, which the Coalition has rejected on the philosophical grounds it is owned by the Government.
-Katter however, said there is no alternative.
+Both support the NBN rollout, which the Coalition has rejected on the philosophical grounds it is owned by the Government.
+Katter said there is no alternative.
 “A privatised broadband, I mean, please, don’t even talk about it, privatised Telstra has been absolutely disastrous for rural Australia,” he said.

-Oakeshott meanwhile has said a key policy of any government should be an ETS – putting him at clear odds with the Abbott agenda.
+Oakeshott has said a key policy of any government should be an ETS – putting him at odds with the Abbott agenda.
 He called climate change a top priority.
 “I would personally say, let’s go back to the Garnaut report and try and get something through based on that,” Oakeshott said today.
 “The template is there, stick to the script, keep it simple.”

-No matter Kevin is doing what in Canberra
+1. No matter Kevin is doing what in Canberra

 Hung parliament result the fact people need fairer live resources supported